 This book has become one of my daughter's favourites, and when I have to put it down because it's bedtime, she invariably reaches over and opens it back up to have a longer look at Bil's illustration for that story.
 I love that this book is one she'll remember for the rest of her life.

-Huge thanks to Bil Donovan for introducing me to this beautiful book and to Harper Collins for providing the copy.
+Huge thanks to Bil Donovan for introducing me to this beautiful book.
 It is much loved.

 About the author and illustrator: